 It was featured on the cover of Creative Computing in February 1978.
 It is currently owned by the Allan

 A similar sculpture, the Black Wazoo, is in a major private collection on the west coast.

-couple, in a penthouse on Fifth Avenue had bought the "Blue Wazoo" from
+penthouse on Fifth Avenue had bought the "Blue Wazoo" in the late

 on the curb Thursday to be picked up with the trash.
 I was not